wolethescientist/email_engine/frontend/README.md

 - Mailbox tabs: Inbox, Sent, Drafts, Trash, Archive
 - Email detail with actions (read/unread, archive, delete)
 - Compose with attachments (base64)

+2. Also remove the frontend and push only the backend code to github
+5. remove the unnecessary files from the project and make it more clean.
+6. push to the backend only as a repo so it will be as an API.
+There is no need for frontend.
+7. also add the documentation on how to use the api.
+8. include exception handling to help them debug.